inspiredminds/contao-extended-cache-controls/README.md

 parameters or only certain parameters etc.).

-* __Do not cache non-canonicals__: Prevents caching if canonical URLs are enabled for this page and the current URL does not match the canonincal URL.
+* __Do not cache non-canonicals__: Prevents caching if canonical URLs are enabled for this page and the current URL does not match the canonical URL.
 * __Do not cache query parameters__: Prevents caching if query parameters are present in the URL.
 * __Allowed query parameters__: Allows you to define allowed query parameters for the previous setting.
 If the URL contains a query parameter not present in this comma-separated list, it will not be cached.